inlife/discord-global-mutual/README.md

 Get the list of people that you have shared servers with.
 And it works for all users, not just friends.

 **Note:** It's not a nodejs module, as you might expect, it's just a set of few scripts.
-However if you want to make it a module, go ahead.
+However if you want to make it a module, contributions are welcome!

 Repo consists of 3 different scripts.